Termination rates: Europe

 While termination rates between fixed line telecommunication operators frequently amount to less than US$0.01, mobile termination charges can be significantly higher, especially for international calls.
 In Europe, the average termination charge for a call varies, ranging from less than 1ct in Austria and Cyprus to much higher charges in Bulgaria.
 This discrepancy in rates has been identified as a hindrance to competition among telecom providers in the European Union.
 Termination rates have also played a major role in recent regulation to cap the high cost of roaming in the European Union, where customers paid historically on average almost €1.50/minute in roaming charges.
 Ultimately, roaming charges have been capped at twice termination rates.

 All references to prices in this section are in € Euro cents (ct) for Eurozone countries, and in local currencies otherwise.

 Since 2009, the termination rates are symmetric, and decrease every six months by 0.5ct/min.
 Starting from 4.5ct/minute, they reached 2.01ct/min in mid-2011.

 Mobile termination rate in France is 0.55 ct/min for mobile and 0.07 ct/min since Jan 1, 2022.
 SMS delivery costs 1 ct/SMS.
 All amounts are in Euro cents and are regulated by Arcep, part of the French government.

 The Federal Network Agency has set mobile termination rates to 1.66ct/min for 2014.

 Landline termination rates are significantly lower.

 Effective on annual basis from 1 September 2016 to 31 December 2018, the maximum MTR in Ireland is regulated to be 0.84ct/min for 2016, 0.82ct/min for 2017, and 0.79ct/min for 2018.

 Mobile termination rate in Italy was 1.5ct/min for all Mobile Operator except H3G (1.7ct/m) effective July 1, 2012, lowered to 0.98ct/min for all operators from 1 July 2013.
 Termination costs for SMS have not been regulated yet.

-Termination rates in Montenegro were changed last time in February 2011, and are symmetric in mobile telecommunication networks.
+Termination rates in Montenegro were last changed in February 2011, and are symmetric in mobile telecommunication networks.
 Termination rates in all three mobile networks (M:tel, Telenor and T-Mobile) are as high as 8.5ct/min.
 Termination rate for SMS and MMS messages is given solely in T-Mobile offer, and is 2.2ct and 6.6ct per message, respectively.
 Termination rates in T-Com fixed telecommunication network are €2.25ct/min within the same network access point code, and 2.7ct/min nationally.
 Termination rates in m:tel fixed telecommunication network is 2.81ct/min.

 Fixed-line termination rates in Spain are currently from 0.56ct/min to 0.65ct/min depending on interconnect level, with a volume discount of maximum 20%.
 Mobile termination rates in Spain were historically 4.98ct/min for Yoigo and 4.00ct/min for other operators.